epauliat/Project_4BIM/README.md

 `deactivate`

-Next time you will want to reuse it, you can already restart the lines of command from the part "Lauching"
+Next time you want to reuse it, you only need to run the lines of command from the part "Lauching"

 ## Authors
 Zoé BAPT, Capucine BREANT, Elea PAULIAT, Mathias ROUMANE, Deborah SCHULE